This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 How to Prevent Embroidery From Coming Undone

-- Knot your threads securely and weave tails to the backside.
+- Knot threads securely and weave ends under nearby stitches.

 Can Sewing Paper Damage a Sewing Machine?